Getting A Termite Inspection For Your Garden

 As termites thrive on moisture, this creates a better environment for them.

-If you have trees too close to your home this also presents an opportunity for termites to invade your home.
+Trees located too close to your home also presents an opportunity for termites to invade your home.

-When branches touch your roof or gutter, this creates a path for termites to walk on and get into the roof cavity.
+When branches touch your roof or gutter, a path is created for termites to walk on and get into the roof cavity.

 How to protect your garden